IdoShoshani/music-manager-backend/charts/README.md

 - **Fixed Service Name:** The `fullnameOverride: "music-app-backend"` in `values.yaml` ensures that the Service name is always `music-app-backend`, allowing the frontend to communicate with the backend using this consistent name.

+- **Probes for Health Checks:**

+  - The `livenessProbe` ensures that Kubernetes can detect if the application is unhealthy and restart it if necessary.
+  - The `readinessProbe` ensures that the application is ready to serve traffic before sending requests to it.

-- **Configurable Settings:** All critical parameters are defined in `values.yaml`, enabling easy customization.
+- **Configurable Settings:** All critical parameters, including the health probes, are defined in `values.yaml`, enabling easy customization.

 - **Helm Chart Structure:** The structure aligns with the frontend to maintain consistency and simplify maintenance.